-The Tasks view displays any messages (information and error) that are associated with the resource that you currently have open in the Editor view.
-For example, if you save a message flow that has an error (such as a mandatory property not set), you can check the content of the Tasks view to determine any corrections that you need to make.
-When you double-click a Tasks view entry, the appropriate editor opens the resource in error, and positions the cursor at the point of the error (where possible).
+Problems view The Problems view displays any messages (information and error) that are associated with the resource that is currently open in the Editor view.
+For example, if you save a message flow that has an error (such as a mandatory property not set), you can check the content of the Problems view to determine any corrections that you need to make.
+When you double-click a Problems view entry, the appropriate editor opens the resource that contains an error, and positions the cursor at the point of the error (where possible).
+Properties view The Properties view displays the properties for the node that is selected in the Editor view.
+The Properties are grouped and displayed on tabs, which are listed on the left of the Properties view.
+If you prefer to have the nodes' properties displayed in the Properties dialog box: 1.
+Click Window → Preferences.
+2. Expand Broker Development, and click Message Flow Editor.